Estimation of Dynamic Mixed Double Factors Model in High Dimensional Panel Data

 \({{\Bigl(}} \){{\Bigr)}} {{\Bigr]}} \H{{\cal H}} \var{{\hbox{var}}} \intt{{\int_0^\infty}}

-The purpose of this article is to develop the dimension reduction techniques in panel data analysis when the number of individuals and indicators is large.
+The purpose of this article is to develop dimension reduction techniques in panel data analysis when the numbers of individuals and indicators { are} large.
 We use Principal Component Analysis (PCA) method to represent large number of indicators by minority common factors in the factor models.
 We propose the Dynamic Mixed Double Factor Model (DMDFM for short) to reflect cross section and time series correlation with interactive factor structure.
-DMDFM not only reduce the dimension of indicators but also consider the time series and cross section mixed effect.
+DMDFM { can} not only reduce the dimension of indicators but also { deal with} the time series and cross section mixed effect.
 Different from other models, mixed factor model have two styles of common factors.
-The regressors factors reflect common trend and reduce the dimension, error components factors reflect difference and weak correlation of individuals.
-The results of Monte Carlo simulation show that Generalized Method of Moments (GMM) estimators have good unbiasedness and consistency.
-Simulation also shows that the DMDFM can improve prediction power of the models effectively.
+The regressors factors reflect common trend and reduce the dimension, { and} error components factors reflect difference and weak correlation of individuals.
+The results of Monte Carlo simulation show that Generalized Method of Moments (GMM) estimators have good { properties} unbiasedness and consistency.
+Simulation{ s} also show that the DMDFM can improve prediction power of the models effectively.

 {\it Key words}: Panel data; Dynamic Mixed Double Factor Model; Identification; GMM estimation; Cross-section and time series correlation\\ {\it JEL classification}: C23